 To reap the benefits of this smoothie post-workout, we recommend turning it into a plant-based protein smoothie with one additional ingredient: a scoop of chia seed powder or hemp seed powder.

-When we exercise, our muscle fibers tear and it’s protein’s job to build and repair these fibers to make them stronger.
-This is how you gradually build strength—a cycle of tearing fibers and repairing them to be stronger than they were before.(5)
+When we exercise, our muscle fibres tear and it’s protein’s job to build and repair these fibres to make them stronger.
+This is how you gradually build strength—a cycle of tearing fibres and repairing them to be stronger than they were before.(5)

 Proteins consist of animo acid chains which perform many different functions in the body.
 There are nine ‘essential amino acids’ that our bodies cannot produce on their own.
 We get them through our diet.